turbot/steampipe-mod-gcp-insights/dashboards/gcp/docs/gcp_project_report.md

 This report answers the following questions:

-- What are my GCP projects?
+- What are my projects?
 - What lifecycle state are they in?